7 Best Places to Live in New York with a Dog in 2025

 The study also found that small to medium-sized dogs were the most aggressive.

-The study did not detail the circumstances under which certain bites occurred.
+The study did not detail the circumstances under which sure bites occurred.

 German Shepherds came out on top in every category of bite.